Policy on Conduct and Discipline

 - representing any commercial interest on campus or operating any business on campus without authorization from the Associate Dean of Career Services

 Academic integrity defines a university and is essential to the mission of education.
 At Columbia students are expected to participate in an academic community that honors intellectual work and respects its origins.
 In particular, the abilities to synthesize information and produce original work are key components in the learning process.
-As such, academic dishonesty is one of the most serious offenses a student can commit at Columbia and can result in dismissal.
+As such, a violation of academic integrity is one of the most serious offenses a student can commit at Columbia and can result in dismissal.

 The easiest way to avoid the temptation to cheat in the first place is to prepare yourself as best you can.
 Here are some basic suggestions to help you along the way: